Man in a kilt

 Kilt

 The all-purpose kilt does not exist.
-Which kilt shall best fit your needs?
-You may be surprised that it might be quite a lot cheaper than you had feared.
+Which kilt would best suit your needs?

 Kilt

-Get the measures right
+Get the measurements right

-Probably you shall buy your first kilt online and have it made to your measures.
-Find out how to get the measures right.
-It is easier than you think.
+You will probably buy your first kilt online and have it made to measure.
+Find out how to take your measurements correctly.
+It's easier than you think!

 Kilt accessories